Making Expert Reasoning Learnable with Self-Distillation: Related Works

 \paragraph{Synthetic Data Generation for Reasoning}

 To scale reasoning supervision without additional human annotation, prior work generates synthetic reasoning data by bootstrapping model-produced rationales and/or synthesizing new problems~\cite{zelikman2022star, yu2023metamath, mukherjee2023orca}.
 Some methods iteratively self-train on filtered reasoning traces~\cite{zelikman2022star}, while others expand coverage by generating new math questions with paired solutions~\cite{yu2023metamath}.
 Another line rewrites solutions into richer explanation traces using strong (often closed-source) teachers, as in Orca~\cite{mukherjee2023orca}, and large math corpora further standardize or augment CoT-style solutions at scale~\cite{li2024numinamath, toshniwal2024openmathinstruct}.

 While prior work has proposed self-distillation~\cite{yang2024self}, which uses the same model to rewrite dataset solutions similar to our setting, it primarily targets simpler datasets.
-Unlike our approach, these methods do not address the challenge of learning from extremely difficult reasoning problems, where didactic and rationalization shortcuts are significant obstacles requiring specific interventions.
+Concurrent work~\cite{zhao2026self, hubotter2026reinforcement, shenfeld2026self} extends this approach through an on-policy objective and targets more difficult tasks, such as coding and math reasoning.
+Unlike our approach, these other self-distillation methods do not address the challenge of learning from extremely difficult reasoning problems, where didactic and rationalization shortcuts are significant obstacles requiring specific interventions.

 \paragraph{Reinforcement Learning with Verifiable Rewards.} To improve base LLMs without distillation from larger models, recent work leverages outcome-based reinforcement learning with verifiable rewards (RLVR)~\cite{shao2024deepseekmath, guo2025deepseek, hu2025open}.
 RLVR encourages the model to place higher probability on solution trajectories that achieve correct outcomes~\cite{wen2025reinforcement}, and performance on key metrics often improves steadily over training~\cite{mai2025agent}.
 However, these approaches do not directly leverage methods to enable models to learn from extremely difficult problems.
 Concurrent works~\cite{nan2025ngrpo, chen2025nudging, chen2025spectral, zhang2025bread,qu2025pope} attempt to mitigate this zero-advantage issue, where on-policy training stalls on overly difficult problems, by injecting hints as prefixes during rollouts.
 Another concurrent work~\cite{ yang2026int} addresses the credit assignment problem by using reference solutions to propose local interventions to correct specific intermediate errors in model-generated traces.
 While these works focus on repairing incorrect student rollouts, DAIL focuses on expanding compressed expert solutions.
 We argue that for extremely difficult problems where a model may fail to generate even a partially correct reasoning pathway, expanding expert solutions into constructive traces is a necessary precursor to effective learning.